 Where: Rookery Bay NERR (Marco Island)

-*Limited park housing is available.
-Contact Brooke.Carney@dep.state.fl.us to request housing
+*Limited park housing is available for $40 per person.
+Contact Brooke.Carney@dep.state.fl.us to request housing.

 Northwest Florida ARM Training